FAQ

 Why should I offset my emissions?

 Climate change caused by humans is one of the greatest challenges of the 21st century.
-Due to the fact that the most important thing for the climate is to reduce the amount of emissions worldwide, unavoidable emissions can also be offset.
+True to myclimate’s motto “do your best, offset the rest”, it’s best to avoid creating CO2 emissions in the first place.
+However, due to the fact that the most important thing for the climate is to reduce the amount of emissions worldwide, unavoidable emissions can also be offset.

 What is a CO2 budget?